MMWeb87/emlab-generation2-analysis-app/README.md

 ## First steps

-1. Create your own config file from the example_config.R
+1. Create your own config file from the config_example.R by renaming it to config.R

 config file